Programs and Activities

 Programs for Children and Young Adults

-We have heaps of fun activities for children including Storytime, Baby Rhyme Time, Let's Read Program, Dads Read, and school holiday programs.
-Young adults will love Loud Lounge at Aitkenvale and Thuringowa Central libraries.
-Visit our children and young adults pages for more information.
+We have heaps of fun activities for children including Storytime, Toddler Time, Baby Rhyme Time and school holiday programs.
+Visit our Children and Young Adults page for more information.

 Programs for Adults and Seniors